trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 There are funnels of all shapes and sizes with various end goals - it depends on your business which type you need the most right now (eventually you are going to need all of them).

-## The Simplest Funnel - the 'Best Seller.'
+## The Simplest Funnel - the 'Best Seller'

 Possibly the simplest funnel that's quick to implement and incites more people to buy is a dedicated landing page around your best selling product.
+The only aim of this page is to make the visitor buy this product.
+As such, there are no links on this page (other than 'Buy this item' of course), no distraction, no extra info on aything else - just detailed information of your product, reviews, testimonials and a clear call to action - Buy!

-If you don't have one, set it up right now - followed by a similar funnel for your second, third, etc. best-selling products.
+If you don't have best seller funnel in place, set it up right now - followed by a similar funnel for your second, third, etc. best-selling products.

 You can potentially add some upsells/downsells/order bumps - as I said, there is no strict recipe for any funnel.